How To Build Septic Tank Systems

 Costs: With constantly changing cost of oil and fuel, costs are going up generally.
 Excavators run equipment all day and therefore have increasing fuel bills.
 Septic systems have many parts made of plastic (petroleum based) and these parts are often manufactured far away and are trucked to the site.
 Designers and regulators spend time in the field and a lot on the road often to remote sites in trucks.
 Septic is likely the only choice for sewage treatment from wilderness to farm to resort and even within some city limits.
 Mostly experts rather than homeowners are required to design systems in most areas.
 As long as full time public health is available in your county, you will likely not be able to avoid getting a permit.
 Public health fees for permits to build septic systems are like taxes and they help to fund public health services.
 The cost of public health is seldom figured into construction.
 Fees or taxes if you prefer are due with your permit.
 Local health also manages a huge database of systems and sets design and construction standards for a large and broad industry, and a green one at that.
 Licenses for qualified excavators, designers, inspectors, pumpers and other waste managers are administered at state and local levels through local boards of health and many state level relationships.

 Drainfield Cost: To determine the retail cost of your drainfield, figure that 4 foot plastic vaults will cost $65 - $75 in place if an excavator does it.
-Older style drainrock type drainfields in place will cost roughly $4 per square foot (drainrock is $15-20 / ton delivered with a cubic yard of drainrock representing about 1.2 tons of material).
-Drainrock, $350 for a 360 sq ft (typical 3 bedroom) drainfield plus $250 for delivery (depending on distance from the pit regardless of who is driving the dump truck.)
+Older style drainrock type drainfields in place will cost roughly $5 - $6 per square foot (drainrock is $18-25 / ton delivered with a cubic yard of drainrock representing about 1.3 tons of material).
+Drainrock runs about $450 for a 360 sq ft (typical 3 bedroom) drainfield plus $250 for delivery (depending on distance from the pit regardless of who is driving the dump truck.)
 You must include the cost of digging out the drainfield area, placing and shoveling rock and placing and assembling the perforated pipes (this is mostly equipment and shovel time.)
-Some rock is lost by all good excavators who leave the bottom of the pile on the ground.
+Some rock is lost by all good excavators who leave the dirty bottom of the pile on the ground.

-Other Items: Some jobs require a D-Box with fittings and seals for about $50 to $100 total depending on the number of outlets.
+Other Items: Some jobs require a D-Box with fittings and seals for about $70 to $130 total depending on the number of outlets.
 Gravel and foam peanut drainfields require filter-fabric to keep dirt out of the drainrock before backfilling at $30 to $50 depending on trench length (fabric and center pipes are not needed with vaults for standard gravity systems like this one.)
-Excavation costs another $2000 - $4,000 for digging the tank hole, pipe laying, sewer line excavation final backfilling and other tasks, or a lot more depending on job layout and slopes.
-Pipe is usually ASTM 3034 PVC or the heavier Schedule 40 ABS at $15 - $35 per 10 ft piece.
-Forget about using ASTM 2729 for your sewers as a money saving move - too flimsy.
-Your tank may need two plastic or concrete access risers and a filter. $200- $280.
+Excavation costs another $4000 - $6000 for digging the tank hole, pipe laying, sewer line excavation final backfilling and other tasks, or a lot more depending on job layout, fighting slope, or say a cramped site with overhead or underground obstacles.
+Effluent lines and sewer pipe are usually 4 inch diameter ASTM 3034 PVC or for the sewers, the heavier Schedule 40 ABS.
+Pipe costs between $3 to $4 per foot and comes in 20 foot lengths.
+Forget about using cheaper ASTM 2729 for your sewers as a money saving move - too flimsy.
+Your tank may need two plastic or concrete access risers and a filter. $300-$400.
+There are pipe fittings, epoxy to seal the risers, and other incidentals for a few hundred more.
 Click here for further cost estimates.

 Additional Tips on the Site Evaluation (Perc Test):

-How Long Should a Site Evaluation Take?: The site evaluation on a normal simple lot should take about an hour or two total.
-Each six foot deep hole takes five minutes or less to dig, ten minutes to log and study and five to 15 minutes to fill in or more depending on surface finish, sod replacement, irrigation repairs and any unexpected findings.
+How Long Should a Site Evaluation Take?: The site evaluation on a normal simple lot should take less than an hour.
+Complicated soils and difficult sites with rock outcroppings or shallow water tables or slopes can take two or more hours.
+Each six foot deep hole takes only five minutes or less to dig, ten minutes to log and study and five to 15 minutes to fill in or more depending on surface finish, sod replacement, irrigation repairs and any unexpected findings.
 Health personnel should show up once the two to four holes are dug and should only be on the site for ten to twenty minutes if all goes well.
 Difficult soils and sensitive areas can involve many more holes and can take much more than twice as long for all parties.
 Beyond the site evaluation, the designer should spend around an hour or more on the site to locate surrounding wells, locate all buildings, structures, trees, shorelines, banks, map contours, roads, easements, fences, power lines and all underground utilities (although the excavator is generally responsible to call for locating underground utilities).

 Unlicensed equipment operators can usually dig the pits for you but only experienced people can locate the drainfield area and arrange the parts of your site to your best advantage.
 Any county licensed excavator knows how to build septic tank systems so even though you know what you are doing, don't forget to listen when you get the chance.